How Shujaat Bukhari’s murder exposes divide in media industry, dangers faced by fearless scribes

 In its tribute for its deceased and dear editor, Rising Kashmir wrote: "You left all too sudden but you will always be our leading light with your professional conviction and exemplary courage.
 We won't be cowed down by the cowards who snatched you from us.
 We will uphold your principle of telling the truth howsoever unpleasant it may be...Rest in Peace!"

 We couldn't agree more with the strong sentiments expressed by the colleagues of Bukhari.
+RIP Shujaat Bukhari.